What is coronavirus?

 - Nausea or vomiting

-If you are experiencing any symptoms, it’s IMPORTANT to call ahead before visiting your health care provider or county health department.
-Please report any recent travel to affected areas.
+If you are experiencing any symptoms, it’s IMPORTANT to call ahead before visiting your healthcare provider or county health department.

 How is Care Resource responding to COVID-19?